anyaevostinar/anyaevostinar.github.io/classes/257-s25/prep-http.md

 ## Checks
 While it works all right to have the user type in a specific URL to get the data they want, I think you'll agree that it would be more usable for them to use some kind of form.
 What is a way that you could use a form on your team project?
-Write down your ideas and bring it to class.
+Submit your answer to Moodle.